-Between April 2021 and March 2022, 89 applications were validated by the Council for development within or adjacent to Flood Zone 2.
-The majority of applications were approved with conditions; however, two applications were refused as they failed to demonstrate that the scheme would not aggravate flooding on the site and within the locality of the site.
+Between April 2022 and March 2023, 52 applications were validated by the Council for development within or adjacent to Flood Zone 2.
+The majority of applications were approved with conditions; however, one application was refused as they failed to demonstrate that the scheme would not aggravate flooding on the site and within the locality of the site.
 See Figure 10 for details.